libertyh/ising-model/README.md

 Fitting Ising Models to Neural Data
 ===================================

-by Liberty Hamilton and Jascha Sohl-Dickstein
+by Liberty Hamilton, Jascha Sohl-Dickstein, and Alexander Huth Oct.
-Oct.
 2013

 Licensing Info
 --------------
- Copyright ©2013 Liberty S. Hamilton and Jascha Sohl-Dickstein.
+ Copyright ©2013 [see note below].
 The Regents of the University of California (Regents).
 All Rights Reserved.
 Permission to use, copy, modify, and distribute this software and its documentation for educational, research, and not-for-profit purposes, without fee and without a